stablekernel/aqueduct/source/docs/tut/executing-queries.md

 The other class, `Hero`, is what we work with in our code - when we fetch heroes from a database, they will be instances of `Hero`.

-The `Hero` class is called the *instance type* of the entity, because that's what we have instances of. `_Hero` is the *persistent type* of the entity, because it declares what is persisted in the database.
-You won't use the persistent type for anything other than describing the database table.
+The `Hero` class is called the *instance type* of the entity, because that's what we have instances of. `_Hero` is the *table definition* of the entity.
+You won't use the table definition for anything other than describing the database table.

-An instance type must *implement* its persistent type; this gives our `Hero` all of the properties of `_Hero`.
-An instance type must *extend* `ManagedObject<T>`, where `T` is also the persistent type. `ManagedObject<T>` has behavior for automatically transferring objects to the database and back (among other things).
+An instance type must *implement* its table definition; this gives our `Hero` all of the properties of `_Hero`.
+An instance type must *extend* `ManagedObject<T>`, where `T` is also the table definition. `ManagedObject<T>` has behavior for automatically transferring objects to the database and back (among other things).

 !!! tip "Transient Properties"
     Properties declared in the instance type aren't stored in the database.
-This is different than properties in the persistent type.
+This is different than properties in the table definition.
 For example, a database table might have a `firstName` and `lastName`, but it's useful in some places to have a `fullName` property.
 Declaring the `fullName` property in the instance type means we have easy access to the full name, but we still store the first and last name individually.

 Defining a Context
 ---